Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Political Leaning and Polarization of News Outlets

 \subsection{Results from a Dynamic Analysis}

-We now estimate the model described in Subsection \ref{sec:Model} in its dynamic specification, i.e.~including the MS specification of (\ref{eq:ms}).
+We now estimate the model described in Subsection \ref{sec:Model} in its dynamic specification with $d = 2$ and $K = 2$ (called $\mathcal{M}_4$ in the next subsection) and with $d = 2$ and $K = 5$ ($\mathcal{M}_6$).
+The former specification is instrumental for a clear representation of the main characteristics of the latent space, while the latter is the preferred model (see the next section) which also provides an improved fit of the dynamic network features.
+Model selection is discussed in some detail in the next section.
+The choice of a different model for each country is also legitimate.
 The dynamic analysis uses daily data, and we deleted from our dataset those outlets that remained inactive -- i.e.~did not receive any comment -- for more than 15 consecutive days.
-Overall, we removed 13 news outlets (DE: 4 outlets, FR: 5, IT: 2, SP: 2, see Appendix \ref{G:Identifiers}), who displayed unusual behavior.
-Posterior results for the parameters are presented in Figure \ref{fig:postDyn}, where it is clear that the large number of observations leads to more precise inference than in the static case.
-Inference on $\gamma_{1r}$ indicates a clear link between $x_{ir}$ and $\ell_{ir}$ for both France and Italy.
-Also, as expected, values of $\sigma_H^2$ tend to be larger than those for $\sigma_L^2$.
-In Fig. \ref{fig:dyn_latpos}, we report the posterior means of the latent positions for the four countries in both states.
-The individual-effect values are coherent with the engagement interpretation in both states: well-known national newspapers appear in the upper part of the graph, while local newspapers are most prevalent at the bottom.
-Moreover, our latent variable also positively correlates with the PEW Research Survey Index in this setting.
-Figure \ref{fig:rob_dyn_lat} illustrates the correlation of 0.68 in the lower polarisation state and 0.69 in the state of higher polarisation.
+Overall, we removed 13 news outlets (DE: 4 outlets, FR: 5, IT: 2, SP: 2, see Appendix \ref{G:Identifiers}, \citealp{Casarin2025Supplement}), which displayed unusual behavior.
+Posterior results for the parameters of the MS-LS model with $d = 2$ and $K = 2$ are presented in Figure \ref{fig:postDyn}.
+As expected, values of {$\sigma_{\mbox{ H}}^2$} tend to be larger than those for {$\sigma_{\mbox{ L}}^2$}.
+In Figure \ref{fig:dyn_latpos}, we report the posterior means of the latent positions for the four countries in states L and H. The individual-effect values are coherent with the engagement interpretation in both states: well-known national newspapers display larger individual effects (larger point size), while local newspapers display smaller individual effects (smaller point size).
+Moreover, our latent variable dimension with media bias interpretation shows a positive correlation with the PEW Research Survey Index in this setting.
+Figure \ref{fig:rob_dyn_lat} illustrates the correlation of 0.66 in the lower polarisation state and 0.62 in the state of higher polarisation.
+Finally, the second latent coordinate captures news outlets' similarities in other distinctive characteristics, such as geographic vicinity or editorial ownership.

-Table \ref{tab:net_char} reports a posterior predictive check (see \citealp{gelman2014understanding}) in which the posterior predictive expected nodal strength, nodal strength's standard deviation and dispersion index -- derived in Section \ref{sec:properties} -- are compared with the empirical values for the standard Poisson random graph model, the Poisson random graph model with individual effects and observed leaning distances and the MS-LS model.
-We notice how all models are able to mimic the first moment of the strength distribution, while the two more elaborate models are able to capture the observed dispersion in the strength distribution (with the MS-LS model giving a slightly better fit).